All Episodes

 I don't think they think she can do it.

-Everything's stage managed, everything's tightly managed.
+Everything's tightly managed.

-She'll you'll never see her do an event in an arena like Trump does.
+You'll never see her do an event in an arena like Trump does.

-You will never see her do an arena or even a modified small arena, like 1,200, 2500 people.
+You will never see her do an arena or even a modified small arena like 1,200, 2,500 people.

-And even as tightly controlled as things are, Mrs. Clinton wants us to believe that that people come up to her on the rope line and say, you know, I really admire you.
+And even as tightly controlled as things are, Mrs. Clinton wants us to believe that people come up to her on the rope line and say, you know, I really admire you.

-I really like you, I just don't know if I can vote for a woman to be Who would say that?
+I just don't know if I can vote for a woman to be.

-You know what she's saying is that people admittedly come up to her and admit that they're sexists.
+What she's saying is that people admittedly come up to her and admit that they're sexists.

-I really like you, Mrs. Clinton.
+She, I really like you, Mrs. Clinton.

-I just don't know if I can vote for a you know what that is?
+I just don't know if I can vote for a woman.

 That is also an insult to every potential voter in this country.

-She she's playing the victim card.
+She's playing the victim card.

 I'm running at such a disadvantage because this country is still so bigoted and sexist that people still can't bring themselves to vote for a woman, even with people who think I am more qualified than anybody who has ever run.